 A Google representative confirmed to Consumer Reports that it’s also safe to clean Google devices (including Pixel smartphones) with isopropyl alcohol wipes.

-How to disinfect your phone case
+How to sanitize your phone case

 If you use a smartphone case or cover, CR’s chief scientific officer, James Dickerson, says you can remove it from your phone and wash it in the sink with soap and water.